khanhnnvn/python_projects/README.md

 # python_projects
-This repository contains my implementation for all project ideas from this link: http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/
+- This repository contains my implementation for all project ideas from this link: http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/
+- Some projects will be outside of this list